 Design: Sara De Bondt studio (Mark El-khatib)

 A free copy of Museum Pictorial was available to Kendal Museum visitors during the exhibition period in 2015-16.
-To order a copy for £2 postage, please click the 'Buy Now' button.
-(Available in the UK only).
+Available here with UK delivery only.